 How Can I Estimate What My Property Is Worth?

-Fortunately, our expert Jesse Allen, from Jeffersonville, Indiana, is a top producing agent who specializes in single-family homes, and knows what determines value.
-As a homeowner, being aware of these details can also make your life easier in making financial decisions.
+Fortunately, our expert Jesse Allen, from Jeffersonville, Indiana, is a top-producing agent who specializes in single-family homes and knows what determines value.
+As a homeowner, being aware of these details can also make your life easier when making financial decisions.

 How are property value estimates used?

-If the home is underwater (worth less than the resale price) then financing would usually be considered a high-risk investment for the bank that could result in a potential loss.
+If the home is underwater (worth less than the resale price), then financing would usually be considered a high-risk investment for the bank, which could result in a potential loss.

 Reasons homeowners might need or use a property value estimate: